DiviFramework/df-opentable-widget/README.md

 This WordPress plugin allows your customers to make reservations directly on your website using [OpenTable’s reservation widget](https://www.opentable.com/start/home).

+> Note: Headsup!
+We have moved on other things & in spirit of GPL2 & WordPress ecosystem we have released the source code.
+We won't be developing or support this plugin.

 ## Features

 * An OpenTable Divi Module to add reservation widget to your page